make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   how to generate terrain information given a set of random points on the surface of the planet.
-- We won't worry about how those points are used to generate the height or colour of the terrain, and it is sufficient to say that a suitable technique exists (for example, using Voronoi diagrams).
+- We won't worry about **how** those points are used.
+- We'll just say that a suitable technique exists (Voronoi diagrams for example).
 - Now we can focus on just generating points distributed evenly over the planet at pseudorandom locations.